 Flatbreads from Around the World

-Flatbreads are quick to make, easy to bake on griddles, piles of hot coals, or in a hot oven, and they can bring many new grains into your kitchen that typically aren’t used in loaf breads.
-One part bread science, one part history and culture, and two parts tasty, come take a journey to many corners of the world to see how other people in other places create their breads.
+Flatbreads are quick to make, easy to bake on griddles or piles of hot coals, or in a hot oven, and they can bring many new grains into your kitchen that typically aren’t used in loaf breads.
+In this class that's one part science, one part history and culture, and two parts tasty, take a journey to many corners of the world to see how other people in other places create their breads.
 We will make unleavened breads and crackers, leavened wheat-based breads, and filled flatbreads.
 We will bake our bread with various methods, including on the stovetop and in the large outdoor wood-fired oven, and we will prepare complimentary side dishes to accompany them.
 Flatbreads are humans’ first bread…come see why!
 This course requires the ability to stand for a majority of the day, to knead dough by hand, and to walk between the teaching kitchen and the outdoor wood-fired oven.
 Students age 16+ are welcome to register for this course.

 - Digital kitchen scale